exastencil/existential/TRADES.md

   - Buys Raw Frog Leg for Medium Dust
   - Sells Smoked Ham for High Dust

+## Cartographer

+While I considered somehow adding hints to atlases in the Cartographer's trades, generated Atlases just wouldn't work.
+So for now their trades are just the standard trades matched to resonable EMC values.
+Glass Panes were switched for Glass, since panes don't have an EMC value.

+- Novice
+  - Buys Paper for Medium Dust
+  - Sells Empty Maps for High Dust
+- Apprentice
+  - Buys Glass for Low Dust
+  - Sells Filled Map for High Dust and a Compass
+- Journeyman
+  - Buys Compass for High Dust
+  - Sells another Filled Map for High Dust and a Compass
+- Expert
+  - Sells Item Frame for Medium Dust
+  - Sells a random coloured Banner for Medium Dust
+- Master
+  - Sells Globe Banner Pattern for High Dust

 ## Cleric

 The Cleric seems to be designed as a progression villager with a potion brewer theme, giving you access to Redstone, Lapis, Glowstone and Ender Pearls simply by trading.
 ProjectE gates you with Redstone, Glowstone and Diamonds to get a Transmutation Table, so access to Redstone and Glowstone through this is quite impactful.
 In our case, we start with a Philosopher's Stone, so it isn't as big a deal, but being able to make a replacement if you lose yours is still important.